benedictfoo/Listening-Refuge/src/content/blog/2025/the-avett-brothers-aint-no-man/the-avett-brothers-aint-no-man.md

 ---
-title: "The Avett Brothers — Ain't No Man"
+title: "The Avett Brothers—Ain't No Man"
-description: "The Avett Brothers — Ain't No Man | A song about Self-belief "
+description: "The Avett Brothers—Ain't No Man | A song about Self-belief "
 pubDate: 'Jun 20 2025'
 heroImage: './the-avett-brothers-aint-no-man.jpg'
 youtubeId: "21ystqlD_Rk"